CIPHER MACHINES AND CRYPTOLOGY

 The most important development for modern cryptography was public-key cryptography.
 Until 1970, all encryption was based on symmetric-key algorithms.
 Both encryption and decryption are performed with the same key.
 Both sender and receiver of an encrypted message have to use the same key.
 The disadvantage of this system was a complex key distribution system with several security issues.
 The invention of the asymmetric-key algorithm by James Ellis was a revolution in the world of cryptography.
 With asymmetric-key cryptography, two keys are used.
 A public key for encryption only, and a secret private key for decryption.
 The public key cannot be used to decrypt the information.
 This solved the expensive and risky problem of secret key distribution.

 From now on, you could make your public key available to everyone.
-Everyone can encrypt his message, destined to you, with your public key, but only you, with your private secret key, can decrypt the message.
+Everyone can encrypt a message, destined to you, with your public key, but only you, with your private secret key, can decrypt the message.
 There is no longer a need to share a secret key!
 James Ellis' invention at the Government Communications Headquarters (GCHQ), the successor of the GC&CS, remained top secret.
 However, Whitfield Diffie and Martin Hellman proposed an asymmetric-key algorithm in 1976 and Ronald Rivest, Adi Shamir, and Len Adleman invented RSA, another public-key system in 1978.
 Because of their solution to the secret key distribution problem, the Diffie-Hellman and RSA algorithms are among the most widely used crypto algorithms in the world.

 Cryptography Today Top